18F/join.tts.gsa.gov/pages/resume.md

 ---

-Your resume may need revision to ensure you’re positioning yourself to make it through the initial steps in the government hiring process.
+Your resume may need revision to ensure you’re positioning yourself to make it through the initial steps of the government hiring process.

 There is no such thing as too much information when preparing your resume, which may be several pages long and should include detailed information about the jobs you’ve held, your responsibilities, and what you accomplished.

-## General recommendations
+### General Recommendations

 -   When you’re preparing your application, be sure to reference the Qualifications & Evaluation sections of the job post to help you best frame your experience.
--   Don’t get hung up on trying to match specific formatting; just make sure you’ve included the information relevant to each section.
+-   Don’t get hung up on trying to match specific formatting; do make sure you’ve included the information relevant to each section.
 -   Be as detailed as possible.
 Length is not an issue as long as the information you’re including is relevant.
 -   For your most relevant, recent, or longest held position, list eight-10 bullet points about your responsibilities and accomplishments.
 For each prior position, you can list fewer points focusing on the information that is most relevant to the job for which you are applying.
 -   Don’t be afraid to use technical terminology if it’s relevant to your current or past roles or to the role for which you are applying.
 Do avoid acronyms and abbreviations.
 -   We don’t use automated screening tools, so your application will be evaluated by people who have varying levels of familiarity with your professional experience.
 It’s better to be explicit and not assume the reader has expert domain knowledge or context.
 -   Quantify as applicable.

-## Key information for each position
+### Key Information for Each Position

 This is the information that you should include for each position on your resume.

 -   Company/organization name
--   Size of organization (x,xxx employees)
+-   Size of organization (number of employees)
 -   Location (City, State)
 -   Dates of employment (MM/YYYY)
 -   Hours per week (e.g. 15, 20, 40.
 If “full time” list 40 hours)